lele59-png/Dead/README.md

 # Dead
 how to use:

-git clone https://github.com/lele59-png/Dead && source .bashrc
+git clone https://github.com/lele59-png/Dead && source Dead/.bashrc